Claymation, or clay animation, is a century-old stop-motion animation technique that has captivated audiences for decades.

 3. Strata-Cut Animation

 With this technique, a block or layer of clay in various colours is divided into thin sheets.
 Each cut is recorded and replayed to eventually show the movement of the internal images within and produce fluid animation.
-This short film showcases the strata cut animation.

-4. Clay painting
+4. Clay Painting

 In clay painting, the clay is moulded and moved around a canvas, like a portrait photo to animate and create a sense that a painting is moving.
-An example of this technique is The Ballad of Holland Island House by Lynn Tomlinson where she uses glass as her canvas and each frame is painted by hand with clay and photographed.

 5. Clay melting